 The city of Belur is known for its temples and mystique.
 Located on the banks of the Yagachi River in Karnataka’s Hassan district, Belur temple is known for its cultural richness.
 The Chennakeshava temple is crafted with elegant carvings depicting scenes from the Upanishads, Mahabharata and Ramayana.

-Hoysaleswara Temple is one of the the largest shrines dedicated to Lord Shiva in Southern India.
-In the 12th century, the temple was built during the 12th century by Hoysala rulers. it is known for its majestic outer sone carvings which depict different scenes from Hindu mythology.
-The Halebid Temple Hoysaleshwara can be easily reached from Belur (16 kms)
+Hoysaleswara Temple which is closeby is one of the largest shrines dedicated to Lord Shiva in Southern India.
+In the 12th century, the temple was built by Hoysala rulers. it is known for its majestic outer sone carvings which depict different scenes from Hindu mythology.

 By train to Hassan.
-Hire at taxi from the station.
+Hire a taxi from the station.

-Belur Temple & Halebidu: UNESCO World Heritage Sites
+Belur Temple & Halebidu Trip: A Visit to UNESCO World Heritage Sites

 The moment you enter the premises of temples at Belur and Halebidu, you can easily observe the historic richness.
 It fills your mind with questions –